Symmetries of weighted networks: weight approximation method and its application to food webs: Results

 All symmetric vertices in this case have a total degree of seven or more.
 This is somewhat surprising, as one might expect that vertices with many connections would be harder to match and less likely to be part of a symmetric orbit.
+This has two main reasons, the highly nonrandom structure of food webs, and approximation made by the modeller, who might have neglected less important edges.
+The Peruvian Upwelling model might indeed be such a rough approximation, but the same pattern of highly connected vertices can be found in more detailed food webs, e.g. of Mdloti estuary~\cite{Mdloti}.
+The degree distributions highlighting the contributions from symmetric vertices are shown in Fig.~\ref{fig:degree_hists}.

-This underlines the highly nonrandom structure of food webs and the presence of important hidden variables, such as the physical size of considered organisms.
+There are important hidden variables, such as the physical size of considered organisms.
 Two species of similar size feed on species of sizes that are also similar.
 Physical and biological constraints limit the possibility of extending their interactions to completely different organisms.
-In this way, orbits summarise functional aspects of food webs that are shaped by such variables, even though these variables are not explicitly represented in the food web.
+In this way, orbits may detect functional aspects of food webs that are shaped by such variables, even though these variables are not explicitly represented in the food web.

-Table~\ref{tbl: PeruMeasures} presents the values of symmetry measures applied to the weight approximated copies of the Peru Upwelling food web.
-As we will see later in the text, the values of redundancy and the beta measure for the Peruvian Upwelling food web under aggregations $\Phi_2$ and $\Phi_4$ are typical for its size (see Fig.~\ref{fig: hist_measures_vertices}).
+Table~\ref{tbl: PeruMeasures} presents the values of symmetry measures applied to the weight approximated copies of the Peruvian upwelling food web.
+As we will see later in the text, the values of redundancy and the beta measure for the Peruvian upwelling food web under aggregations $\Phi_2$ and $\Phi_4$ are typical for its size (see Fig.~\ref{fig: hist_measures_vertices}).
 However, under aggregation $\Phi_{\infty}$, $50\%$ of all vertices are considered symmetric.
-Peru’s redundancy of $0.6$ is among the lowest in the dataset.
+Peru's redundancy of $0.6$ is among the lowest in the dataset.